There are currently no campaigns being run by associated groups

 10) To work on introducing with Kent County Council (KCC) Low Emission Zones across the district to target heavy goods vehicles, buses and delivery vehicles.

 11) To work with KCC on the implementation of 20mph speed limits in all residential areas in the district and for the implementation on 30 mph for country lanes.

 A bit of history…

 On February 14th 2013, Canterbury’s Sustainable Transport Blueprint, by the national expert Lynn Sloman, was launched.

-Lynn will be giving presentations on the Blueprint on April 26th.
+Lynn gave presentations on the Blueprint on April 26th.
 See News Section KECN Homepage for details.

 Here are some uncomfortable facts for our selfish motorheads from the NICE Public Health Guidance